minsulander/vatpls/API/README.md

 PLS_PASSWORD={enter password}
 ```

+For your ease, there is an .env.example file provided that can be copied and renamed to `.env`.

 PLS PASSWORD defaults to 'test'.

-(You can change any of these values)
+(You can change any of these values... and you should!).

 2. run `docker compose up`, this will download the database, initialize it and also launch it.